|

 Added Services

-Fully-Paid Stock Lending: E*Trade and tasty customers can earn additional income in their brokerage accounts by loaning out their shares of securities.
+Fully-Paid Stock Lending: E*Trade and tastytrade customers can earn extra income by lending out shares from their brokerage accounts.

-DRIP Service: Dividends can be set to automatically convert to additional shares of the stocks or ETFs that paid them at either brokerage house in this comparison.
+DRIP Service: Both brokers allow dividends to be automatically reinvested into more shares of the stocks or ETFs that paid them.

-Fractional-Share Trading: Neither firm offers whole-dollar trading in stocks or ETFs.
+Fractional-Share Trading: Neither firm offers whole-dollar trades in stocks or ETFs.

-Extended Hours: tastytrade clients can submit orders from 8:00 am, Eastern Standard Time, until 8:00 pm.
-E*Trade ends at the same time but begins one hour earlier.
-Plus, E*Trade has overnight trading in some ETFs.
+Extended Hours: tastytrade clients can place orders from 8:00 am to 8:00 pm EST. E*Trade ends at the same time but starts one hour earlier.
+E*Trade also offers overnight trading in some ETFs.

-IRA Lineups: At E*Trade and tastytrade, investors can open Individual Retirement Accounts. tasty, but not E*Trade, has an IRA termination fee.
+IRA Lineups: Both firms offer IRAs. tastytrade, but not E*Trade, charges an IRA termination fee.

 Winner: E*Trade